 Medium Rosemary Brown describes her collaboration with Beethoven, while the film travels to various places: CGI reconstructing Tambora's eruption based on Sir Stamford Raffles's official account; a Yunnan-based American missionary's poem accompanied by images of war, famine and opium; Mary Shelley drowning in Lake Geneva during the gloomy summer; and finally a hypnotic session of Brown channeling Beethoven's life and music in the volcanic darkness.

-Counterfictions is a sound, architecture piece that constructs alternative realities on the border after the construction of Trump’s wall proposal.
-The story starts with a journalistic comment on Donald Trump’s wall, and ends with a haunting myth of biologists tracking a genetically mutated species along the U.S.-Mexico border.
+Counterfictions ultises sound and architecture to construct alternative realities on the border after the construction of Trump’s wall proposal.
+It starts with a journalistic comment on Donald Trump’s wall, and ends with a haunting myth of biologists tracking a genetically mutated species along the U.S.-Mexico border.
 Counterfictions weaves together information from scientific facts, Trump’s quote, fictional literature and mythology.

 The video shows the nightmare of Dagenham regeneration councillor, who is suffering from melancholia caused by both current and past events.
 Ghost towers are reincarnations of past and present archetypes of the borough.
 They are skeletal highrises, empty follies and leftovers of neoliberal desires – dream structures of false progress.

 CITY OF OBJECTS